tulibraries/dplah/README.md

 bundle install
 ```

-Insure you have jetty installed and configured, and all tables are migrated (can use the following commands if needed):
+Ensure you have jetty installed and configured, and all tables are migrated (can use the following commands if needed):

 ```bash
 rake db:migrate